gcxchange-gcechange/test-pipeline/README.md

    - coverlet.collector v6.0.2
 6. Your UnitTests.csproj file should look something like this when completed:
 <img width="1002" height="434" alt="image" src="https://github.com/user-attachments/assets/b171357d-a85f-4efd-bcc0-f3163a868749" />
-7. Add tests to a class inside your UnitTests project, [see the documentation here](https://learn.microsoft.com/en-us/dotnet/core/testing/unit-testing-csharp-with-xunit)
+7. Add tests to a class inside your UnitTests project and run your tests locally to make sure they work.
+8. You can find further documentation [here](https://learn.microsoft.com/en-us/dotnet/core/testing/unit-testing-csharp-with-xunit)

 ## Jest Setup Instructions (SPFx v1.21.1)